 Insurance - The Company retains risk for a substantial portion of potential claims for general and professional liability, workers' compensation and automobile liability.
+Based on changes in law that increase the maximum damages that may be recovered for professional negligence or malpractice claims in states where we operate, including, California, the costs of maintaining some of these insurance policies may increase in the future.
 The Company recognizes obligations associated with these costs, up to specified deductible limits in the period in which a claim is incurred, including with respect to both reported claims and claims incurred but not reported.
 The general and professional liability insurance has a retention limit of \$150 per claim with a \$500 corridor as an additional out-of-pocket retention we must satisfy for claims within the policy year before the carrier will reimburse losses.
 The workers' compensation insurance has a retention limit of \$250 per claim, except for policies held in Texas, Washington and Wyoming which are subject to state insurance and possess their own limits.